Safety Performance Portal - March 2015

 Figure 10: Details

-- The data from January to March shows that ground disturbance continues to be the most prevalent type of UA.
+- The data so far in 2015 shows that ground disturbance continues to be the most prevalent type of UA.

 Figure 11: Details

-- Consistent with trends from 2010 through 2013, contractors continue to be the leading type of violator through the first quarter of 2014, followed by landowners and municipalities.
+- Consistent with trends from 2010 through 2014, contractors continue to be the leading type of violator so far in 2015.

 Figure 12: Details

-- The trend in the number of first-time vs. repeat violators appears to shift in the first three months of 2014 as compared to 2010 through 2013, with more repeat violators than first-time violators.
+- The trend in the number of first-time vs. repeat violators continued in the first three months of 2015, with more first-time violators than repeat violators.

 Please note: The incident data shown represents a single point in time.
-As new information becomes available, the incident record is updated and may change certain aspects of the incident record including whether the incident remains reportable under the applicable regulations.
+As investigations are completed for open incidents, or as new information becomes available, the incident record is updated and may change certain aspects of the incident record including whether the incident remains reportable under the applicable regulations.
 Accordingly, the incident data shown is subject to change.

 Your comments on the information presented on the Safety and Environmental Performance Dashboard are important to us.
 Please send any feedback on the content of this page to: firstname.lastname@example.org.
 For inquiries, reports or requests on this content, please refer to the NEB’s Contact Us page.